 In the event of conflicting minimum standards, the Commercial Aeronautical Operator will be required to satisfy the higher or more demanding standard.
 In the event of a conflict between a Commercial Aeronautical Operator's Agreement and the Minimum Standards, the terms of the Agreement shall apply.
-However, subject to paragraph II.B.1, in no event shall an Agreement with standards less stringent than these Minimum Standards govern unless the County has granted the Commercial Aeronautical Operator a Waiver or Variance as described in Section II.F or an accommodation as described in this Section II.G.
+However, subject to paragraph II.B.1, in no event shall an Agreement with standards less stringent than these Minimum Standards govern unless the Okaloosa County Board of County Commissioners has granted the Commercial Aeronautical Operator a Waiver or Variance as described in Section II.F or an accommodation as described in this Section II.G.

-The County may permit a SASO conducting multiple Commercial Aeronautical Activities to satisfy a minimum standard that is less than the sum of the standards for each Commercial Aeronautical Activity if the County finds that each of the following conditions is satisfied:
+The Okaloosa County Board of County Commissioners may permit a SASO conducting multiple Commercial Aeronautical Activities to satisfy a minimum standard that is less than the sum of the standards for each Commercial Aeronautical Activity if the Okaloosa County Board of County Commissioners finds that each of the following conditions is satisfied: